ajrichards/htsint/docs/gsa-example.rst

 Calculate term distances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Ideally, this step is carried out in a cluster environment and if you are using `Grid Engine <http://gridscheduler.sourceforge.net>`_ then use the built-in methods.
+Ideally, this step is carried out in a cluster environment and if you are using `Grid Engine <http://gridscheduler.sourceforge.net>`_ then there are built-in convenience methods.
 Whether you are in a high performance environment or on a single machine the initialization is the same.

    >>> from htsint import TermDistances
    >>> td = TermDistances(termsPath,graphPath)